News and Events

 Prof. Sarath Witanachchi was awarded the (unique) honorable mention for Global Research Achievement.
 The announcement was made at the awards ceremony by Vice President for USF World Roger Brindley and Assistant Vice President Kiki Caruson, who spoke at length about Prof. Witanachchi's research collaborations and educational programs in Botswana, Vietnam, Chile, and Peru.
 The award was presented by President Genshaft.
 At the same event, Prof. Dario Arena was recognized for his Fulbright fellowship, which took him to Sweden this past summer.
-Lastly, Dr. Sayandeb Basu (Director of the Office of National Scholarships and a theoretical particle physicist) and his team won the group award for their work with undergraduates pursuing competitive scholarships for overseas study.
+Lastly, Dr. Sayandeb Basu (Director of the Office of National Scholars and a theoretical particle physicist) and his team won the group award for their work with undergraduates pursuing competitive scholarships for overseas study.

 - Distinguished University Professor Emeritus of Physics Dennis Killinger has been serving